China's water squeeze worsens as wetlands shrink 9 pct

 Wetlands store a large amount of China’s freshwater resources, and receding wetlands will leave less water available in the long term, Debra Tan, director of Hong Kong-based non-profit China Water Risk, told Reuters.

 “This will add to the pressure and increase competition for water going forward,” she said.
-“China will be looking to grow more food, and more food in wetlands, as urbanisation continues.”
+“China will be looking to grow more food, and more food in wetlands, as urbanization continues.”

 Nearly 70 percent of China’s energy production depends on water-intensive coal power.
 Despite pursuing alternatives, its coal use is expected to grow between 2 and 3 percent a year for the next five years, an analyst at UOB Kay Hian said.